 -

-3D layering makes reading digits fluid and nice
+3D layering makes reading digits easy

 -

-Solid body on 41mm face feels potent
+Solid body on 41 mm face feels potent

 -